headleyra/mc/README.md

 ### Modifiers

 All modifiers declare two arguments and return either `{:ok, result}` or `{:error, reason}`.
-The first argument will be passed the *modified* buffer from the previous modifier (in the chain).
-The second argument will be passed the arguments for the modifier itself.
+The first argument is passed the modified buffer from the previous modifier (in the chain); the second argument is passed the arguments for the modifier itself.

+Let's say we have the following modifiers:

 ```elixir
 defmodule Foo.Big do